AlmogDob/Vector_Field_Simulaitor/README.md

 * left mouse button - move the field.
 * right mouse button - spawn a new particle if possible.
 * scroll wheel - increase or decrease the resolution of the field.

+## Want TODO
+Change all the calls for the vector field function to a pointer to the function, so you will need to change one thing to change the field.
+To do this, I will need to reread on pointers to functions.

 ## License